sgvlug/website/README.md

 ### Configure meetup2md for LUG

-Edit the [events] section of app.cfg to allow us to easily to filter out SGVLUG events:
+Edit the [events] section of ~/.meetup2md.cfg to allow us to easily to filter out SGVLUG events:
 ```
 [events]
 group_name = SGVTech